coolpalani/opencontrail/README.md

 * For Kubernetes /kubernetes

 * For OpenShift  /openshift

-* For DC/OS /mesosphere
+* For DC-OS      /mesosphere

+* For OpenStack  /openstack